nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 - `name`: **Required** The name of the exchange
 - `description`: **Required** An exchange description of at least 1000 characters in plain text (no html)
 - `location`: **Required** The primary country the exchange operates from
-- `logo`: **Required** A URL to your exchange's logo.
+- `logo`: **Required** A HTTPS URL to your exchange's logo.
 It should be an SVG with a square aspect ratio or a 500x500 PNG
 - `website`: **Required** A URL to your exchange
 - `twitter`: Twitter username to your exchange (without @)
 - `capability`: An object describing the endpoints this integration implements.
 If not provided, false is assumed for all capabilities.
 It a capability is ommitted, it is assumed false.